According to most data privacy laws, personal information is any information that can be used to identify a person.

 What is the difference between personal information and sensitive personal information?

-Sensitive personal information is covered by more stringent rules than simple regular personal information and includes:
+Sensitive personal information is more vulnerable and is covered by more stringent rules than regular personal information and includes:

 - Political views